robinmoisson/staticrypt/README.md

     Usage: staticrypt <filename> [options]

     Options:
           --help                      Show help                            [boolean]
           --version                   Show version number                  [boolean]
       -c, --config                    Path to the config file.
-Set to "false" to disable.   [string] [default: ".staticrypt.json"]
+Set to "false" to disable.[string] [default: ".staticrypt.json"]
-      -d, --directory              Name of the directory where the encrypted files will be saved.   [string] [default: "encrypted/"]
+      -d, --directory                 Name of the directory where the encrypted files will be saved.
+                                                    [string] [default: "encrypted/"]
       -p, --password                  The password to encrypt your file with.
 Leave empty to be prompted for it.
 If STATICRYPT_PASSWORD is set in the env, we'll use that instead.     [string] [default: null]
           --remember                  Expiration in days of the "Remember me" checkbox that will save the (salted + hashed) password in localStorage when entered by the user.
 Set to "false" to hide the box.
+Default:
-Default: "0", no expiration.                 [number] [default: 0]
+                                      "0", no expiration.      [number] [default: 0]
       -s, --salt                      Generate a config file or set the salt manually.
-                                   Pass a 32-character-long hexadecimal string to
+Pass a 32-character-long hexadecimal
-                                   use as salt, or leave empty to generate, display and save to config a random salt.
+                                      string to use as salt, or leave empty to generate, display and save to config a random salt.
 This won't overwrite an existing config file.                                 [string]
           --share                     Get a link containing your hashed password that will auto-decrypt the page.
-Pass your URL as a value to append "#staticrypt_pwd=<hashed_pwd>",
+Pass your URL as a value to append
-                                   or leave empty to display the hash to append.
+                                      "#staticrypt_pwd=<hashed_pwd>", or leave empty
-                                                                            [string]
-          --short                  Hide the "short password" warning.
+                                      to display the hash to append.        [string] --short                     Hide the "short password" warning.
                                                           [boolean] [default: false]
       -t, --template                  Path to custom HTML template with password prompt.
                    [string] [default: "/code/staticrypt/lib/password_template.html"]
           --template-button           Label to use for the decrypt button.
 Default:
                                       "DECRYPT".       [string] [default: "DECRYPT"]
+          --template-color-primary    Primary color (button...)
+                                                       [string] [default: "#4CAF50"]
+          --template-color-secondary  Secondary color (page background...)
+                                                       [string] [default: "#76B852"]
           --template-instructions     Special instructions to display to the user.
                                                               [string] [default: ""]
           --template-error            Error message to display on entering wrong password.  [string] [default: "Bad password!"]
           --template-placeholder      Placeholder to use for the password input.
                                                       [string] [default: "Password"]
           --template-remember         Label to use for the "Remember me" checkbox.
                                                    [string] [default: "Remember me"]
           --template-title            Title for the output HTML page.
                                                 [string] [default: "Protected Page"]